 Positive Life NSW, along with other service partners, such as the NSW Sexual Health Infolink (SHIL), is creating a peer-led partner notification pathway so we can inform our partners of a potential HIV, STI, or HCV risk through many platforms, including social media and dating apps.
 This way, even if you didn’t ask for a sexual or injecting partner’s phone number or name, you could still contact them where you first met (i.e. Tinder, Grindr, etc).
-The peer-led partner notification mobile app and website will be accessible, completely confidential and secure, and will offer important information and referrals about where people can get tested.

 Telling partners about an STI diagnosis can come with many challenges.
 Sometimes it can put some people’s safety at risk.
 Positive Life peers know that disclosure isn’t always comfortable in all circumstances for everyone, so we’re going to ensure there’s information tailored for ‘high-risk’ situations like physical, social or sexual violence, where your safety is the top priority.

 With the support of experienced peers, the resources and process is respectful, liberating and dignified.
 When we have choices about who to tell, how to tell, and when to tell, we’re in the driver’s seat.
 At the same time, we need time to absorb the news after the diagnosis before telling partners and lovers.

 Whenever we exercise our right to health by taking control and making our own informed decisions, we build confidence and skills around disclosure and demonstrate respect for casual partners, friends with benefits, lovers and partners.